 In the report, a stress state signifies sympathetic nervous system dominance and includes positive and negative stress reactions.
 Recovery occurs with parasympathetic nervous system dominance.
 The ultimate goal of The Stress Response Test is to find a balance between stressors such as workload, family demands, intensive exercise, heavy training load, travel and busyness with sufficient recovery and sleep.
 Stress cannot be eliminated because it’s a natural occurring process and allows us to function.
 But offsetting these stress responses will help your body better function.

 Unsure if physical therapy can help you with your issues?
-Come in for a free 30-minute visit and we'll talk about what treatment would look like for you.
+Come in for a no charge 30-minute visit and we'll talk about what treatment would look like for you.